Axxess Home Health

 What Are The Key Features?

-Captures automated date, time, and location data via signature and voice recording.
+Automated capture of date, time, and location via signature and voice recording at the point of care.

-Allows clinicians to complete assessments and notes without an active internet connection.
+Full access to patient charts and note-taking capabilities without an active internet connection.

-Automated validation checks for documentation errors against Medicare policies.
+Automated validation of documentation fields for errors and inconsistencies against Medicare policies.

 How much does it cost?